CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 * Key Usage extension must have a value of `Digital Signature, Key Encipherment (a0)`.
 * Enhanced Key Usage must include `Server Authentication` and `Client Authentication`.

-This file should be placed in a known location on the Web Application Server the Application Server where the installation scripts will be run.
+This file should be placed in a known location on the Application Server where the installation scripts will be run.
 This location will be required when running the installation script.

 If required, a separate X.509 SSL certificate can be obtained to be used by the load balancer to communicate with the Application Services.
 It must meet all of the other requirements laid out above, except the subject field can also be the FQDN of the load balancer (e.g. `CN=machine-name.domain.com`).

-{{< alert type="warning" title="Warning" >}}It is critical to set a reminder to {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.Advanced.RolloverCertificates" title="update certificates" >}} in good time before they expire.
-If they expire then the platform will cease to function and {{< ahref path="Cortex.ServicePortal.MainDoc" title="CORTEX Service Portal" >}} must be contacted for support.{{< /alert >}}

-#### Web Application Servers
+#### Web Application Server

 {{% ctx %}} Gateway requires an X.509 SSL certificate to be installed on the Web Application Server.
 The certificate must have the following properties: